AY02/ay02.github.io/_pages/cv.md

 Work experience
 ======
-* Apr 2025 - Ongoing: DSA Tutor
+* Set 2025 - Ongoing: Classroom Tutor
   * UNIMORE
   * Modena, Italy
-  * I work with a student with Specific Learning Disabilities in his university career in computer science.
-My role consists of simplifying complex concepts, structuring a personalized study method, providing motivational support and adapting the teaching material to his needs, promoting autonomy and inclusion in the academic context.
+  * I support students in various aspects of academic life: from bureaucratic procedures and study plan guidance, to communication with offices and representatives, to support with teaching and study methods.
+As a point of reference and mediator, I accompany freshmen and students on their university journey.

-* Feb 2025 - Ongoing: Associate Assistant
+* Feb 2025 - Set 2025: Associate Assistant
   * UNIMORE
   * Modena, Italy
   * I carry out support activities in various areas of the university, including concierge, laboratories, libraries and orientation services.
 I deal with logistics management, reception and assistance to students and staff, contributing to the smooth running of academic and administrative activities.
 Thanks to my versatility, I provide operational support based on the needs of the university.

+* Apr 2025 - Aug 2025: DSA Tutor
+  * UNIMORE
+  * Modena, Italy
+  * I work with a student with Specific Learning Disabilities in his university career in computer science.
+My role consists of simplifying complex concepts, structuring a personalized study method, providing motivational support and adapting the teaching material to his needs, promoting autonomy and inclusion in the academic context.

 * Apr 2023 - May 2025: Bartender
   * Bar Rollbar